 Apple cider vinegar, also known as ACV, is a type of vinegar that people often praise for its human health benefits.
 However, you may not know that apple cider vinegar for dogs and cats may also provide some serious health boosts for your beloved pet, both inside their body and on their skin.
 Here’s what you need to know about ACV and how it can help your dog.

-- 1 What is Apple Cider Vinegar and Is It Safe for Dogs?
+- 1 What is Apple Cider Vinegar For Dogs & Is It Safe?

 - 2 Health Benefits of Apple Cider Vinegar for Dogs